withastro/docs/src/pages/en/guides/cms/storyblok.md

 </html>
 ```

-This file will generate a page for each story in Storyblok.
-It uses the `useStoryblokApi` hook to fetch all the stories and the `version` query parameter to fetch the draft version of the stories when in development mode and the published version when in building for production.
+This file will generate a page for each story, with the slug and content fetched from the Storyblok API.
+If the story's slug is `home`, we return an undefined slug, which generates the `/` route.

 #### Server-side rendering